NatiGhost1/ccv3-pp/README.md

 ### Deterministic Fail Detection
 - Implement a 100% accurate, high-fidelity fail detection system.
 - Replace the current Claude-based heuristic detection with robust, deterministic logic to eliminate the inaccuracies and false readings inherent to the LLM approach.

-## OSU!TAIKO

-### Research OSU!TAIKO PP System
-- Need to know how it works before I can do anything lol